Thecosy/IceCMS-doc/versioned_docs/version-english/project-code/vue/vuex.md

 ```

-*   运行项目，查看控制台
+- Run the project and view the console

 ![](/img/icecms/202307/19.png.jpeg)

-没有任何问题！
+No problem!

-*   🤖 官方建议 1：你如果不想一直使用 this.$store.dispatch('XXX') 这样的写法调用 action，你可以采用 mapActions 的方式，把相关的 actions 解构到 methods 中，用 this 直接调用：
+- 🤖 Official suggestion 1: If you don't want to always use this.$store.dispatch('XXX') to call actions, you can use mapActions to deconstruct related actions into methods and call them directly with this:

 ```
 <script>